How Often Do Fire Safety Checks Need to be Carried Out?

 Professional Checks (Bi-Annual or More Frequently)

 As we’ve already mentioned, a professional and competent person should perform the legally-required maintenance, at least every six months.
+It is a good idea to get an experienced professional to perform these checks, and whoever does so should ideally be qualified to a high level in fire safety.

 - A maintenance company can service and maintain your fire alarm system to the BS5839-1 standards.